A lot of people ask me how I came to be involved in jiu-jitsu. This is my journey into martial arts as best as I can remember it.

 In spite of my fatigue I began attempting some tentative attacks.
 He easily defended these and began to display overconfidence.
 Although his defence was strong, I saw a small window of opportunity and in a last-ditch effort tried my favourite technique, the ‘o-goshi’ (hip throw).

 By some twist of fate, everything came together and I threw him perfectly.
 The sound of sensei Sukel’s voice shouting “IPPON” is still as clear in my mind as if it happened only moments ago.
-It was in this moment that I understood the true power of the martial arts: a smaller, weaker individual could overcome a larger, more powerful aggressor using technique and willpower.
+It was in this moment that I understood the true power of the martial arts.

 South Africa was very isolated at the time, and it was an incredible stroke of luck finding a coach as progressive as Ludwig.
 He had spent some time training with Rickson Gracie out in California and was one of the most intelligent, creative people I had ever met.
 Although he didn’t have much technical knowledge, he based his system around solid principles of movement and breath control.
 I spent the next couple of years training with Ludwig until I began college, when I started my own academy called ‘The Grappling Factory’.

 When I graduated from university I decided that I needed to leave South Africa if I was going to progress as person and a martial artist.
-I packed my bags and headed off to London, which was and still is the centre of the world.
+I packed my bags and headed off to London, which was then (and some might argue still is) the centre of the world.

 A buddy of mine from Ludwig’s gym who had moved there a few years previously was training at the Roger Gracie Academy and recommended that I check it out.